cybercongress/go-cyber/docs/cyberd.md

 > If a robot can earn, store, spend and invest she can do everything you can do

-What is needed is simple yet powerful API about the state of reality evaluated in transact-able assets.
-Our solution offers minimalistic but continuously self-improving API that provides necessary tools for programming economically rational robots.
+What is needed is simple yet powerful state reality tool with ability to find particular things. cyberd offers minimalistic but continuously self-improving datasource that provides necessary tools for programming economically rational robots.

+According to Top-10000 english words the most popular word in english is defined article `the` that mean a pointer to a particular thing.
+That fact can be explained as the following: particular things are the most important for us.
+So current nature of our current semantic computing is to find very unique things.
+Hence understanding of unique things become essential for robots too.

 _Language convergence_.
 A programmer should not care about what language do the user use.
 We don't need to have knowledge of what language user is searching in.
 Entire UTF-8 spectrum is at work.
 A semantic core is open so competition for answering can become distributed across different domain-specific areas, including semantic cores of different languages.
 The unified approach creates an opportunity for cyber•Bahasa.
 Since the Internet, we observe a process of rapid language convergence.
 We use more truly global words across the entire planet independently of our nationality, language and race, Name the Internet.
 The dream of truly global language is hard to deploy because it is hard to agree on what mean what.
 But we have tools to make that dream come true.
 It is not hard to predict that the shorter a word the more it's cyber•rank will be.
 Global publicly available list of symbols, words and phrases sorted by cyber•rank with corresponding links provided by cyberd can be the foundation for the emergence of truly global language everybody can accept.
 Recent scientific advances in machine translation [GNMT] are breathtaking but meaningless for those who wish to apply them without Google scale trained model.
 Proposed cyber•rank offers exactly this.

 This is sure not the exhaustive list of possible applications but very exciting, though.

-## Evolvability

-Following ideas from Tezos we can define the current state of a protocol as immutable content address.
-Thus she can adopt to a new environment changing content address of current protocol following the rules hidden behind previous protocol.
-We would love to check the hypothesis that it is possible to have a protocol which follows simple rule:

-> The more closer some content address to literally `cyber-protocol-current` ipfs address the more probability than it will become winning.
-The most close protocol `cyber-protocol-current` is the protocol which is the most relevant to users.

-Thus nodes must always signal connection with `cyber-protocol-current` by sending linkchains with semantics like `<{cyber-protocol-current}> <cid>`.

-## Decentralization
+## Economic protection is `smith`

+About knowledge privacy

+## Ability to evolve is `darwin`

+## `turing` is about computing more

+Ability to programmatically extend state based on proven knowledge graph is of paramount importance.
+Thus we consider that WASM programs will be available for execution in cyber consensus computer on top of knowledge graph.

+Our approach to economics of consensus computer is that users buys amount of ram, cpu and gpu as they want to execute programs.

+_Self prediction_.
+A consensus computer is able to continuously build a knowledge graph by itself predicting existence of cyberlinks and applying this predictions to a state of itself.
+Hence a consensus computer can participate in economic consensus of cyber protocol.

+_Universal oracle._ A consensus computer is able to store the most relevant data in key value store, where key is cid and value is an actual content.
+She is doing it by making a decision every round about which value she want to prune and which she want to apply based on utility measure of content addresses in the knowledge graph.
+In order to compute utility measure validators check availability and size of a content for top ranked content address in the knowledge graph.
+Then weighted on size of cids and rank of .
+N is variable defined by consensus.
+The most  The logic is simple:   The good question os Every available content Emergent key-value store will be available to write for consensus computer only and not agents. but values can be used in programs.

+_Proof of location_.
+It is possible to construct cyberlinks with proof-of-location based on some existing protocol such as [Foam](dura://QmZYKGuLHf2h1mZrhiP2FzYsjj3tWt2LYduMCRbpgi5pKG.ipfs).
+So location based search also can become provable if web3 agents will mine triangulations and attaching proof of location for every link chain.

+_Proof of web3 agent_.
+Agents are a subset of content addresses with one very important property: consensus computer can prove an existence of private keys for content addresses for the subset of knowledge graph even if those addresses has never transacted in its own chain.
+Hence it is possible to compute a lot of provable stuff on top of that knowledge.
+Eg. some inflation can be distributed to addresses that have never transacted in the cyber network but have provable link.

+_Motivation for read requests_.
+It would be great to create cybernomics not only for write requests to consensus computer, but from read requests also.
+So read requests can be two order of magnitude cheaper.
+Read requests to a search engine can be provided by the second tier of nodes which earn CYB tokens in state channels.
+We consider to implement state channels based on HTLC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode via whisper/ipfs-pub-sub)

+_Prediction markets on link relevance_.
+We can move idea further by ranking of knowledge graph based on prediction market on links relevance.
+App that allow to bet on link relevance can become unique source of truth for direction of terms as well motivate to submit more links.

+_Private cyberlinks_.
+Privacy is foundational.
+While we are committed to privacy achieving implementation of private is unfeasible for our team hence we leave it on after genesis times. zero knowledge proofs. .
+The problem is to compute rank based on link of an agent based on its ranking without revealing identity.
+Zero knowledge proofs in general are very expensive.
+Privacy of search by design or as an option?
+Interactive proofs.

+## In search for equilibria is `nash`

+On scalability trilema ...

+Performance, Scalability and Security

 Decentralization comes with costs and slowness.
 We want to find a good balance between those as we believe both are sensitive for widespread web3 adoption.
 That is the area of research for us now.

-## Performance

-We need very fast conformation times.

-Proposed blockchain design is based on Tendermint consensus algorithm and has fast and predictable before seconds block confirmation time and very fast finality time.
-Average confirmation timeframe is less than second thus conformations can be asynchronous and nearly invisible for users.
-A good thing is that users don't need confirmations at all before getting search response as there is no risk associated with that.

-## Scalability

 Let us say that our node implementation based on Cosmos-SDK can process 10k transactions per second.
 Thus every day at least 8.64 million nodes can submit 100 predictions and get back search results simultaneously.
 That is enough to verify all assumptions in the wild.
 As blockchain technology evolve we want to check that every hypothesis work before scale it further.

+## On faster evolution at `weiner`

+Basic purpose of wiener stage is to be able to update the network from a consensus computer code using some upgrade mechanism.

+Evolvability and governance are connected tightly.

+Ability to reflect input from the world and output changes of itself is essential evolutionary feature.
+Hence, thanks to cosmos-sdk `euler` implementation has basic but very power features such as onchain voting with vetos and abstains that drastically simplified open discussions for change.
+So we are going to use this feature from the inception of the network.

+But we can go to different direction than cosmos-sdk offers.
+Following ideas from Tezos in Weiner we can define the current state of a protocol as immutable content address that is included in round merkle root.

+Instead of formal governance procedure we would love to check the hypothesis that changing state of a protocol is possible indeed using relevance machine itself.

+Starting protocol can be as simple as follows:

+> The more closer some content address to literally `cyber-protocol-current` content address the more probability than it will become winning.
+The most close protocol `cyber-protocol-current` is the protocol which is the most relevant to users.

+Hence it is up to nodes to signal `cyber-protocol-current` by sending cyberlinks with semantics like `<cyber-protocol-current> <cid-of-protocol>`.

+## Genesis is secure as `merkle`

+Before unleashing our creature we need to have strong assurance that implementations are secure.
+Merkle is our final genesis release after security audits and more formalism.

+After this release the network of relevance machines become fully functional and evolvable.

 ## Conclusion